oktadev/okta-blog/_source/_posts/2019-10-25-intro-android-gradle.md

 ## Advanced Configuration Options for Gradle in Android

-Now that we learned the essentials, let’s go a little further.
+Now that we learned the essentials, let's go a little further.
 The example app we used contains a few more advanced Gradle configuration options for you to explore and further your expertise.
 Please inspect the app to find a few more advanced Gradle features like:

 * Sourcesets specific to a build-type
 * Conditional configuration